Have you ever wanted to work on property like this?

 I am Ron Ramsden and I am a DYB Coach and I’m also a painting contractor in Northern Massachusetts.

 Here are a few tips for getting into this property or similar properties like this.

 Next time you are with a networking group, just ask.

 Ask everybody that you talk to if they know anybody who is a property manager.

-Ask them if they are on a board, if they know anybody on a board, if they know anybody with a condominium because most of the condominiums not all are run by a property management company.
+Ask them if they are on a board, if they know anybody on a board, and if they know anybody with a condominium because most of the condominiums are not all run by a property management company.